Model Theory of R-trees: The model companion of RTr

-\begin{proof} Since $\RT_r$ is an inductive theory, by Lemma \ref{axiomatizeec} it suffices to show that the models of $\rbRT_r$ are exactly the existentially closed models of $\RT_r$.
+\begin{theorem} The $L_r$-theory $\rbRT_r$ is the model companion of $\RT_r$. \end{theorem} \begin{proof} Since $\RT_r$ is an inductive theory, by Lemma \ref{axiomatizeec} it suffices to show that the models of $\rbRT_r$ are exactly the existentially closed models of $\RT_r$.
 By Lemma \ref{ec implies richly branching} we know every existentially closed model of $\RT_r$ is a model of $\rbRT_r$.
 It remains to show that every model of $\rbRT_r$ is an existentially closed model of $\RT_r$.
-Let $\M\models \rbRT_r.$ Let $\n\models \RT_r$ be an extension of $\M$.
+Let $\M\models \rbRT_r$.
+Let $\n\models \RT_r$ be an extension of $\M$.
 We may assume $\M$ and $\n$ are $\omega_1$-saturated.
-(This is because we may consider the structure $\big(\M,\n, \iota \big)$ where $\iota$ is the embedding from $\M$ to $\n$, and take an $\omega_1$-saturated extension of that structure.
+(This is because we may consider the structure $\big(\M,\n, \iota \big)$ where $\iota$ is the embedding from $\M$ to $\n$, and take an $\omega_1$-saturated elementary extension of that structure.
 If we can verify the definition of existentially closed in that setting, it will be true of $\M$ and $\n$.)
 Let $(M,d,p)$ and $(N,d,p)$ be the underlying pointed $\R$-trees for $\M$ and $\n$ respectively.